Updated March 3, 2023

 How to use a mask

 The cloth face coverings (masks) are not surgical masks or N-95 respirators.
-Those are critical supplies that must continue to be reserved for helathcare workers and other medical first responders.
+Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders.

 - To safely remove a used cloth face covering, you should be careful not to touch your eyes, nose and mouth.
 Wash your hand immediately after removing.

-- A washing machine should suffice in properly washing a cloth face covering
+- A washing machine should be enough to properly wash a cloth face covering

 - The cloth face covering should be routinely washed depending on the frequency of use